IAMLEGENDZ/archphone/README.md

 # Ideas for later
 - Touchscreen here I come
+- MultiROM package, not tutorial how to replace Android
 - XWayland
 - Get camera and bluetooth working (libhybris??)
 - Make kernel only to boot into Arch Linux (Android features removed)